-The Naval Station (NAVSTA) Newport's tenant command missions and operations depend on the resilience of its critical infrastructure and that of three host communities: Middletown, Portsmouth, Newport.
-Those communities provide water, energy, transportation, housing, emergency/medical services and other critical infrastructure and services for the military base population.
+This Military Installation Resilience Review (MIRR), undertaken from August 2020 to August 2022, created an implementation action plan to ‘protect and preserve military readiness and defense capabilities’ while supporting continued community economic development.
+The Naval Station (NAVSTA) Newport's tenant command missions and operations depend on the resilience of its critical infrastructure and that of three host communities: Newport, Middletown, and Portsmouth, all situated on Rhode Island’s Aquidneck Island.
+These communities provide water, energy, transportation, housing, emergency/medical services, and other critical infrastructure and services for the military base and its population.
 While the municipalities have individually addressed hazard concerns within their plans and procedures, they have not explicitly addressed issues within NAVSTA Newport.
-NAVSTA currently does not have a resilience plan of its own.
+At the time of this MIRR, NAVSTA Newport did not have a resilience plan of its own.

 Produce a Military Installation Resilience review and implementation action plan to ‘protect and preserve military readiness and defense capabilities’ while supporting continued community economic development

 Model feasible current and future storm scenarios (e.g Nor’easters, hurricanes) and scenarios combined with projected seas level rise

 Assess the impacts to infrastructure assets and consequences that could potentially adversely affect the installation related to key infrastructure and services.